Covers of surfaces, Kleinian groups, and the curve complex: Background

 Given curves $\alpha, \beta \in \C(S)^{(0)}$, their \textit{geometric intersection number}, denoted $i(\alpha, \beta)$, is defined as

 where the minimum is taken over loop representatives $a$ and $b$ of $\alpha$ and $\beta$, respectively.
-A surgery argument due to Hempel \cite{Hempel} yields the following upper bound on distance in $\mathcal{C}(S)$ in terms of geometric intersection number:
+A surgery argument due to Hempel \cite{Hempel} (see \cite{schleimer2011notes} for the general case) yields the following upper bound on distance in $\mathcal{C}(S)$ in terms of geometric intersection number:

 In particular, this shows that $\C(S)$ is connected.

 More recently, Bowditch \cite{Bowditch2} proved a stronger version of Equation~(\ref{Hempel}) which is sensitive to the topology of the underlying surface, and which we will need in subsequent sections.
 We reformulate Corollary $2.2$ of \cite{Bowditch2} as follows: